iSmoothStar/ismoothstar.github.io/_posts/2024-12-04-self-hosting-on-homelab-behind-cgnat.md

 Therefore, I had to find a way and work around CGNAT that's when I came across the various [tunneling solutions](https://github.com/anderspitman/awesome-tunneling) that would put your services online without the need for port forwarding.
 Definitely, they work great until you deal with their disadvantages, limitations or cost.

 I finally settled on Cloudflare as my tunneling service of choice because it's free, advanced and simple to use.
-Today, I am publicly self-hosting Odoo, Vaultwarden and much more behind CGNAT thus I can access them from anywhere especially on the go with my smartphone.
+Today, I am publicly self-hosting Odoo, Vaultwarden, URL Shortener and much more behind CGNAT thus I can access them from anywhere especially on the go with my smartphone.

 ## Why I Chose Cloudflare Tunnel
-To answer this, I would like to talk about the advantages of Cloudflare Tunnel over a reverse proxy hosted on a traditional web server that's port forwarded normally without CGNAT.
+To answer this, I would like to talk about the advantages of Cloudflare Tunnel over a reverse proxy functioning on a traditional web server that's port forwarded normally without CGNAT.

 ### Cloudflare Tunnel Advantages
-- First of all, it will bypass CGNAT limitations of your ISP service and it will indirectly expose your services and applications to the internet.
+- It will bypass CGNAT limitations of your ISP service and it will indirectly expose your services and applications to the internet.
+- It can work side by side with your local reverse proxy like nginx for example combining features together to serve services on ports 80/443 and assigning them to your domains.
-- Additionally, it will offer DDoS protection and Bot detection technologies for free on your hosted services.
+- It comes integrated with DDoS protection and Bot detection techniques for your self-hosted services.
 - You will be assigned with a free SSL certificate for your main domain and all the subdomains created.
+- It has a cloud-based chaching system that will substantially reduce the traffic load on your homelab servers.
 - You are no longer required to port forward your router at all meaning it will reduce the security risks significantly.
 - It's so simple to use with a user interface and requires no maintenance to function as you would expect.

 ### Reverse Proxy Disadvantages
-- Yes, you will not be able to share your services outside of your network if you are behind CGNAT.
+- You will not be able to share your services outside of your network if you are behind CGNAT.
-- It requires a lot of configuration and knowledge to setup a reverse proxy on your own web server.
+- It requires a lot of configuration and knowledge to set up a reverse proxy on your own web server.
 - You will need to regularly monitor, update and maintain your reverse proxy setup to function.
 - If you cannot maintain the web server properly it will introduce a lot of security risks to your network and it will stop functioning.
 - You are required to port forward your services and directly expose your network devices to the internet which means more security issues.